-How does Non-Human Identity complement Privileged Access Management for 360-degree security?
+How does Non-Human Identity Complement Privileged Access Management for 360-degree security?

-How does Non-Human Identity complement Privileged Access Management for 360-degree security?
+How does Non-Human Identity Complement Privileged Access Management for 360-degree security?

 As we engage with customers – across the board, from IAM professionals to CISOs —, a common question we come across is: "I use my Privileged Access Management (PAM) solution to manage administrator cloud accounts; why can't I use it for service accounts, too?".
 The short answer is that PAM solutions weren't originally designed with this dual purpose in mind.
 However, that oversimplifies things.
 The reality is more nuanced when considering the different requirements and use cases involved.
 Allow me to elaborate.